Ecotourism Australia Limited Terms & Conditions

 - Ecotourism Australia Ltd retain the right to recover the use of certification or membership logos from the applicant or directly from the business entity.

-Operators have 28 days to respond in writing to any matters relating to the cancellation of certification.
+Operators and destinations have 28 days to respond in writing to any matters relating to the cancellation of certification.
 If certification is cancelled or suspended a certified operator has 12 months from the date of cancellation to reinstate their certification.
 Where certification or membership is cancelled or suspended by Ecotourism Australia Ltd, the certified operator or member must provide written evidence that the reasons for cancellation have been rectified to be eligible to reinstate their certification or membership.
 If seeking reinstatement after 12 months, a new application and associated fees will be required.

 During the time that the certification is cancelled, the operator must remove all logos and reference of certification from their marketing collateral and digital platforms.
 Ecotourism Australia Ltd will monitor the client’s conformity with removal of logo for a period of twelve months or longer.